 Feet problems like ulcers are very common among diabetes sufferers, and that’s one reason why the American Diabetes Association recommends foot exams at least once a year.
 Diabetic foot care, from exams to wound care, is best handled by an experienced podiatrist like those at Foot and Ankle Specialists.
-At their locations in Santa Fe and Las Vegas, New Mexico you can get the care you need close to home.
+At their locations in Las Vegas, Taos, Gallup, Santa Fe, and Albuquerque, New Mexico you can get the care you need close to home.
 Use the online scheduler or call the office closest to you to book your appointment today.

 If you have uncontrolled diabetes, you can develop foot problems because of nerve and blood vessel damage.
 Diabetic foot damage is typically caused by diabetic neuropathy or peripheral vascular disease.

 Diabetic neuropathy occurs when your blood sugar is too high, causing nerve damage.
 The nerve damage tends to be the worst in your extremities, mainly your feet.
 Nerve damage in this area can make it difficult to feel your feet, which can lead to injuries that you're not aware of.

 Diabetes can also seriously damage your blood vessels.
 In peripheral vascular disease, the arteries that deliver blood to your extremities grow too narrow, and you don't get enough blood to your feet.
 This can cause poor wound healing, resulting in problems like diabetic ulcers.

 Diabetic foot ulcers are wounds or sores that don't heal properly.
 They're one of the most common foot issues for diabetics, affecting 19-34% of all sufferers.
 Diabetic foot ulcers are very vulnerable to infection, which can lead to amputation in the most severe cases.
 But, regularly scheduled foot exams can lower amputation rates by 45-85%.

 Some of the warning signs of diabetic foot problems include: